I need help with…

 Eating disorders are serious and everyone who has one deserves care and support.
 They can take over your life and the lives of your family and the people around you.

-There are different types of eating disorder:
+There are different types of eating disorders:

 Everyone is different and so eating disorders can differ from person to person, too.
 The good news is that recovery is possible and the sooner you get treatment, the more likely it is you will be able to manage your eating better.